Aishwarya-chen11/Fine-tuned-LLM-Classification-Model/README.md

-## Spam SMS Classification — Fine-Tuning GPT-2 (Educational, End-to-End)
+## Spam SMS Classification — Fine-Tuning GPT-2

 A compact, end-to-end project that fine-tunes a pretrained GPT-2 model to classify SMS messages as spam or not spam (ham).
 The workflow runs from data acquisition → balanced sampling → tokenization & padding → model surgery (adding a classifier head) → training & evaluation → inference & model persistence.
 It’s designed to be easy to read for recruiters and engineers skimming your repo.
 (Technically: decoder-only Transformer, causal self-attention; complexity per layer ≈ O(B · L² · d) where B=batch, L=sequence length, d=hidden size.
 With L≈120 the compute is modest and Colab-friendly.)